Mahdikashani1400/Mahdikashani1400/README.md

 ## What I'm Working On

-Currently, I'm focusing on honing my skills in React and exploring new front-end technologies.
+Currently, I'm focusing on refine my skills in React and exploring new front-end technologies.
 I'm also working on personal projects to enhance my portfolio and improve my expertise.

 ## Get in Touch